KimonoBoy/SHVDNTutorial-Nuclei/README.md

 - [ ] Vehicle Gun Menu - Shoot vehicles.
 - [ ] Portal Gun - Was a fun game, wasn't it?
 - [ ] Seagull Gun - Everything you shoot turns into a Seagull
-- [ ] Aimbot - Them headshots, huh.
 - [ ] Grappling Gun
 - [ ] Ultra Rapid Fire
+- [ ] Guided Bullets - Lock on to all targets on screen and shoot guided bullets at them.

 Below features will be written later
 * **Pedestrians**